maxiking913/T6-Survival/README.md

 # ToDo (Top to Bottom Prio)
 ```
-FIX IMPORTANT: _weapon.gsc exceeded maximum number of parent server script variables / need attachment checker max 3 and check for invalid combos (didnt wanted to do that sadly need to crashes server)
+-FIX IMPORTANT: _weapon.gsc exceeded maximum number of parent server script variables / need attachment checker max 3 and check for invalid combos (didnt wanted to do that sadly need to crashes server)
-Drops like ammo/instakill/money
+-Drops like ammo/instakill/money

 -Make Bosses look more like Bosses
 -Perma V-Sat Killsteak